liaochiheng/CarND-Term1-P5/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+1).
+The bigger scale(2.0) works better with closer car-detection, whereas smaller scale(1.5) works better with far away cars.
+But while added up all kind of scales, the situation is more complicated.
+It came up with a new problem about thresh for heatmap, which is i should set different thresh on different frames.
+That's tricky.
+2).
+The train and test data are not good enough to train a good classifier, even after manually splitting.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+2. Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1).
+I manually splitted the train data, kind of reducing some overfitting.
+2).
+Multi scale searching is a good bet to try, although there are more comlication to deal with.
+I will try that further.
+3).
+I didn't do tracking, which will make connections between ajacent frames, and that will make a better detection.
+I will try this as well.